Nicolas-Augustin de la Croix d'Azolette (Proprières 1779, Lyon 1861)

 Supervisor of the construction of the Charterhouse in Lyon from 1733 to 1737, he still produced drawings as late as 1742.
-He also completed in Avignon, the chapel of the Oratorians; in Lyon, the Tolozan House, under the order of Soufflot, as well as the restoration, the enlargement and the decoration of several buildings among which the choir of the church of Trinity Chapel (lycée Ampère), the facade of "Saint-Just of the Maccabees" church.
+He also completed in Avignon the chapel of the Oratorians; in Lyon, the Tolozan House, under Soufflot’s orders, as well as the restoration, enlargement and decoration of several buildings including the choir of the chapel of the Collège de la Trinité (the lycée Ampère today) and the facade of "Saint-Just of the Maccabees" church.

 In 1848 he was Professor of drawing at the La Martinière School.

 From 1848 to 1882, architect of the diocese of Lyon,